 [STEP11] – Do Not Return Your Fish To The Main Tank Until It Is Completely Recovered

 Preventive measures are always better, risk-free, and cheaper than treatment.
 The following can help you avoid cloudy eyes as much as possible.

 - Observe 25% water changes once a week – You may observe water changes of 25% – 30% weekly but to avoid poor water chemistry test your aquarium water regularly.

 - Clean carbon in a filter in the space of two to three weeks.

 - Feed your fishes with food rich in vitamins – You should feed your Discus well.
-If you observe your Discus not eating or is being bullied by stronger fishes, it may shut down its immune responses and cause cloudy eyes disease.
+If you observe your Discus not eating or being bullied by stronger fishes, it may shut down its immune responses and cause cloudy eye disease.
 Feed with high-quality protein-rich foods or live foods when necessary.

 - Maintain a steady pH of 6.4 – 6.8 – Get a test kit to be able to test your water at least once a week; this will help you avoid fluctuations in water chemistry, prevent an increase in the stress levels of your fish, and will also decrease the chances of the immune system of the fish getting compromised.

 - Avoid chemical treatment – Due to the fact that Discus fishes don’t have eyelids, everything in the water is in direct contact with its eyes always and at all times.
 So, you have to be very careful with the medications and chemicals you add to your aquarium water.
 Their medications should be prescribed and in the correct dosage.

 You don’t have to use some of the chemicals some marketers convince you to buy, a mixture of these chemicals can cause your eyes to burn when you go swimming so it can also cause great harm for your Discus.